data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-soft-margin-simulation-solution

-*Solution*.
-We begin by generating our observations.
+*Solution.* We begin by generating our observations.
 To create overlap, we make the mean of the second distribution closer to the origin.

     pre(julia-executable)
       | observations = [samplepoint([1,1]) for i in 1:n]